RithvikaJanani/Mental-Health-Risk-Finder/README.md

 # Mental Health Risk Predictor

 A Streamlit web app that predicts the risk of mental health issues based on personal and workplace-related factors.
-The prediction is made using a trained machine learning model.
+The prediction is made by training a binary classification model.

 ## Features
 - Takes user inputs on age, gender, workplace conditions, mental health support, and more.